TobKed/blog/content/posts/2019_07_13_docker_on_raspberry.md

 ### What and why?
 Docker is a tool similar to virtual machine but without its performance overhead.
-It allows to create totally separated conteneraized environments which use host machine kernel.
+It allows to create totally separated conteneraized environments which use a host machine kernel.
-So it is fast as you run it natively and creating containers or using already build images is really easy and pleasant process.
+So it is as fast as when you run it natively while creating containers or using already built images is a quite easy and pleasant process.
-For more information about Docker check sources at the bottom of the page.
+For more information about Docker, check sources at the bottom of the page.

-Docker is great, so why do not use it on Raspberry?
+Docker is great, so why not use it on Raspberry (RPi)?
-Usually during I play with RPi I break something in the system or SD card stops behave correct, so I have to reinstall system and go again through installation steps.
+Usually when I play with RPi I break something in the system or SD card stops working, so I have to reinstall the system and go again through the installation steps.
-It is not hard, there are plenty of tutorials which shows how do it.
+It is not difficult and there are plenty of tutorials which show how do it.
-I've found that almost all of them are more or less different and merely one works from start to end as they suppose to be.
+I've found that almost everyone of them is different and most don't work from start to end as they are supossed to.
-So to make my life slightly easier I prepared short description how to set-up Raspberry and short python script which install Docker and docker-compose while I go to the kitchen and prepare hot cup of tea.
+So to make my life slightly easier I prepared a short description how to set-up RPi and a short python script which installs Docker and docker-compose while I go to the kitchen and prepare hot cup of tea.
-Moreover, this script has not even to be downloaded, just copy-paste one line in terminal and earl gray is ready to be brewed.
+Moreover, this script does not have to be downloaded, just copy-paste one line to the terminal and your earl gray is ready to be brewed.

 ### Setting up Raspbian
-Download <a>[*Raspbian Buster Lite*](https://www.raspberrypi.org/downloads/raspbian/) and create bootable SD-card.
+Download <a>[*Raspbian Buster Lite*](https://www.raspberrypi.org/downloads/raspbian/) and create a bootable SD-card.
 For this purpose you can use for e.g. ***Startup Disk Creator*** (Ubuntu) or ***Etcher*** (Windows, Mac, Linux).

-If you use headless PI it is possible enable SSH and Wifi before first boot.
+If you use a headless RPi it is possible to enable SSH and Wi-Fi before the first boot.
-To do this you have to put onto the boot partition a file named `ssh` without any extension.
+To enable SSH you have to put an empty file named `ssh` onto the boot partition without any extension.

-For Wifi you need to define `wpa_supplicant.conf` (configuration file for Wi-Fi Protected Access client and IEEE 802.1X supplicant) on the boot partition as well.
+For Wi-Fi you need to define `wpa_supplicant.conf` (configuration file for Wi-Fi Protected Access client and IEEE 802.1X supplicant) on the boot partition as well.
-This file shall contain credentials for you network.
+This file shall contain credentials for your network.
 ```
 # wpa_supplicant.conf